Kooczon/apple_mobility_data_analysis_2021/README.md

 ### Change Log

+* 2021-09-25: Added a second script to use dplyr to tally up the count of cities and counties in a given state that thave data from different transportation types
 * 2021-09-22: Create GitHub repository and push commits for the first time
 * 2021-09-20: Initialized git repository for the project in 2021
 * 2021-09-19: A new version of the data file was downloaded, and I also worked to refactor the code to be more general and to allow for any state to be subset from the larger file
 * 2021-09-01: It was originally downloaded for analysis.